automl/pynisher/README.rst

 Here, the above issue about the grace period becomes interesting.
 Without it, it is likely that a AnythingException is returned where a Cpu-/TimeoutException would be appropriate.

+This repository is based on Stefan Falkner's https://github.com/sfalkner/pynisher.